unilaiva/unilaiva-songbook/README.md

 Note that earlier Ubuntu versions than 23.04 require a change in the songbook system's source.
 See the Requirements section above.

-On Ubuntu 23.04 (lunar), to install the dependencies, download the project's source and compile the songbook without Docker, you need to run the following
+On Ubuntu 23.04 (lunar), to install the dependencies, to download the project's source and to compile the songbook without Docker, you need to run the following commands:
-commands:

   1. `sudo apt update && sudo apt install bash locales git context context-modules ffmpeg fluidsynth fluid-soundfont-gm fonts-noto-core